Table of Contents

 The reason rust isn’t a huge problem is that steel tubes are relatively thick, and are coated with paint.
-You should apply anti-rust sprays inside your frame periodically, especially if you spend time in wetter climates.
+You should apply anti-rust sprays inside your frame periodically, especially if you spend time in wetter climates or near the ocean.
 It’s also a good idea to touch up the paint on your steel frame from time to time too.

 Aluminium, titanium or steel, you’ll want to choose a frame that has been designed specifically for the stresses of touring.

 Manufacturers with a long history of engineering well-designed, bombproof touring bikes will ensure your frame will essentially last as long as you own it.

 Brands like Santos and KOGA do wonderful things with aluminium.
 Co-Motion and Surly are well-known for their steel.
 Idworx knows their stuff when it comes to titanium touring bikes.